ivarmlee11/html-css-review/readme.md

 ```
 Explain here
 ```
-A developer should use external style sheets where possible
+A developer should use external style sheets where possible, makes it easier for projects to scale

 2.)
 Below are some different CSS selectors.
 Use CSS comments to describe what each selector will do.